Is there such a thing as knitting therapy?

 For myself, I was relieved to find out that meditation takes on many forms.

 On a side note: a great read on the subject is book Unplug.

-I used to believe meditation had to be performed while sitting in the lotus position, eyes closed, hands on laps, humming Om repeatedly, and with my mind empty of thought.
+I used to believe meditation had to be performed while sitting in the lotus position, eyes closed, hands on laps, humming Om repeatedly, and with my mind devoid of thought.

 If indeed this was meditation, you could count me out.
 This process would never do.

 I was, therefore, greatly comforted upon finding I was wrong on all counts.
 Meditation is not the absence of thoughts.
 Instead, meditation encourages us to allow our thoughts—which never fail to appear—to enter our mind, to observe them without judgment and then to release them.
 Therefore, we forbid them to control us.

 Meditation is a brain vacation of sorts.
 It is a process very healing to our overworked and overstimulated craniums.

 Last year, while attending a knitting group, I stated aloud that I found knitting meditative.
 Thereupon one lady remarked she had indeed seen a book on this subject.

 My curiosity peeked.

 Indeed, as I have already mentioned, I find knitting extraordinarily calming.
 My thoughts decrease when I knit.
 I also become more focused.